jdrsn/slate/source/includes/_users.md

 ## Read users

-The operation `/r/app/u` allows you to read users that are registered on the `app`.
+The operation `/r/<app>/u` allows you to read users that are registered on an app.
-A request can be sent only via HTTP method `GET`.

 ### Read all users

-`GET /r/app/u`
+`GET /r/<app>/u`

-Through the URLs ending with `/u`, all users on the `app` are retrieved.
+Through the URLs ending with `/u`, all users on the requested app are retrieved.

 > <a href="https://qi.do/r/chat/u" target="_blank">qi.do/r/chat/u </a>